autistic-symposium/master-algorithms-py/heaps/README.md

   	- then compare this node to each parent, exchanging them until the tree's properties are correct.

 * `extract_min`:
-  	- first, remove/return the top and then replace the tree's top with its latest element (the bottom most rightmost).
+  	- first, remove/return the top and then replace the tree's top with its latest element (the bottom-most rightmost).
   	- then bubble down, swapping it with one of its children until the min-heap is properly restored
   	- there is no need for order between right and left, so this operation would only take `O(log N)` runtime.